scapegoat-scala/sbt-scapegoat/README.md

 #### How to use

 sbt-scapegoat is an auto plugin.
 This means you need SBT 0.13.5 or higher.
+If you are using an earlier 0.13.x build, you should be able to upgrade to 0.13.5 without any issues.

 Add the plugin to your build with the following in project/plugins.sbt: